thallapavanreddy/Kaggle-PortoSeguro/README.md

-# Kaggle-PortoSeguro
+# PortoSeguro Insurence DataSet
-Kaggle PortoSeguro's Safe Driver Prediction DataSet
+PortoSeguro's Safe Driver Prediction DataSet

 # Describe project
 Nothing ruins the thrill of buying a brand new car more quickly than seeing your new insurance bill.
 The sting’s even more painful when you know you’re a good driver.
 It doesn’t seem fair that you have to pay so much if you’ve been cautious on the road for years.